 Voxfor managed WordPress hosting

 already includes optimized Redis caching capabilities, making it easy to deploy without additional configuration complexity.
-Their fastest managed WordPress hosting solution combines Redis integration with lightning-fast performance to ensure your site loads instantly for visitors.
+Their managed WordPress hosting stack can combine Redis integration with server tuning, cache rules and monitoring so pages respond faster for real visitors.

 Reduced Database Load